 We use your personal data for some or all the following purposes:

-• To help us to build up a picture of how we are performing;
+• To undertake research, carry out surveys or awareness campaigns or to help us to build up a picture of how we are performing.

-• To prevent and detect fraud and corruption in the use of public funds and where necessary for the law enforcement functions;
+• To prevent and detect fraud and corruption in the use of public funds and where necessary for law enforcement functions.

-• To enable us to meet all legal and statutory obligations and powers including any delegated functions;
+• To enable us to meet all legal and statutory obligations and powers.

-• To promote the interests of the Council;
+• To promote the services of the Council.

 • To process relevant financial transactions including grants and payments for goods and services supplied to the Council